Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 While the informal sector is often misrepresented, the limits of formal recycling operations are not well accessed either.
 It takes a lot of organizational and financial power to successfully recycle e-waste, while success is narrowly defined.
 During Stefan’s ethnographic study of a German recycling company, he observed a peculiar differentiation of labour that provides an interesting perspective.
-Inside one of the facilities there was a department where the workforce were almost exclusively elderly men or handicapped people (this term is deliberately used as quite often their hands had been damaged in some way).
-At this particular department, they were doing rather easy and lightweight jobs (classification and documentation of testing samples – bureaucracy, if you will).
+Inside one of the facilities, the workforce was almost exclusively elderly men or handicapped people (this term is deliberately used as quite often their hands had been damaged in some way).
+They were doing rather comfortable and lightweight jobs (classification and documentation of testing samples – bureaucracy, if you will).
 As Stefan learned, most of them used to work in different facilities/departments of this company.
-They had been transferred because they could not withstand the physically demanding repetitious work.
+Management had transferred them because they could not withstand the physically demanding repetitious work.
 The required skill and stamina to be deemed efficient, it could be argued, is being replaced by technology.
 Daisy is relocating and reconfiguring workers too, even other robots like Liam.

 Hegemony of shredding

-In this last sub-section, we aim to discuss Liam and Daisy by focusing on one essential element they both share.
+This last sub-section discusses Liam and Daisy by focusing on one essential element they both share.
 The robots highlight a hegemony of shredding, the rising impact of shredding technologies in the global recycling economies of e-waste, which helps us revisit our research sites once again.
 Below are two quotes from the introduction of Liam and Daisy respectively, stressing what is at stake.

 Traditional e-waste recycling can only recover a handful of the materials actually used in today’s electronics.
 This is due to the challenges faced in pre-processing where highly complex electronics have to be shredded and are separated into only a few different material streams that aggregate many individual materials.
 Liam lets Apple address this problem by producing eight different material streams that can be sent for targeted material recovery.
 As a result, end-processors can recover a more diverse set of materials at higher yields than ever possible before (Rujanavech et al., 2016: 6-7).